A tropical approach to non-archimedean Arakelov theory: Tropical intersection theory with smooth weights

 \begin{rem}[Reduction from smooth to constant weight functions] In tropical geometry, one considers usually tropical cycles with integer weights.
 However it causes no problems to work instead with tropical cycles with constant but not necessarily integer weights.

 Many properties of these tropical cycles with integer or constant weights extend even to tropical cycles with smooth weights by the following local argument in $\omega \in |\Ccal|$.
 We replace $\Ccal$ by the rational polyhedral fan of local cones in $\omega$ (see \ref{cones}) and we endow the local cone of $\sigma \in \Ccal_n$ by the constant weight $m_\sigma(\omega)$.
-By definition, these constant weights on the rational cones satisfy the balancing condition. \end{rem}
+By definition, these constant weights on the rational cones satisfy the balancing condition. {We illustrate the use of this reduction process in \ref{intpairing}(ii).} \end{rem}

 \begin{art} In tropical geometry, there is a {\it stable tropical intersection product} of tropical cycles with integer weights.
 The astonishing fact is that this product is well-defined as a tropical cycle in contrast to algebraic intersection theory or homology, where an equivalence relation is needed.
 Constructions of a stable tropical intersection product of tropical cycles with integer weights have been given by Mikhalkin and Allermann-Rau.
 In both cases the construction is reduced to the case of tropical fans.
 For tropical fans with integer weights, Mikhalkin \cite{mikhalkin-2006} uses the fan deplacement rule from \cite{fulton-sturmfels} whereas Allermann and Rau \cite{allermann-rau-2010} use reduction to the diagonal and intersections with tropical Cartier divisors.
 It is shown in \cite[\S 5]{katz-2012}, \cite[Thm.
 1.5.17]{rau-2009} that both definitions agree.
 This is based on a result of Fulton--Sturmfels \cite[Theorem 3.1] {fulton-sturmfels} which shows that the space of tropical fans, with integer weights and with a given complete rational polyhedral fan $\Sigma$ as a polyhedral complex of definition, is canonically isomorphic to the Chow cohomology ring of the complete toric variety $Y_\Sigma$ associated to $\Sigma$.
 Then the product in Chow cohomology leads to the stable intersection product of tropical fans with integer weights and the usual properties in Chow cohomology lead to corresponding properties in stable tropical intersection theory.
 By passing to a smooth rational polyhedral fan subdividing $\Sigma$, which means that $Y_\Sigma$ is smooth, we may use the usual Chow groups instead of the Chow cohomology groups from \cite[Chapter 17]{fulton-intersection-theory}. \end{art}